ademidun/book-notes/but-what-if-were-wrong.md

 - So if we increasingly value emotional intelligence instead of IQ then that could mean that gorillas are superior to humans (this is a bit tongue in cheek, I think)
 - Makes a funny joke about how it doesn;t really change anything because we humans will still continue living life as usual, we are not about to elect a gorilla to Congress becuase it is more emotionally intelligence
 - but actually, after writing that, I feel like if gorillas are more EQ than humans presumably they should be given some degree of decision making power

+As you can see, one of my longest book reviews yet.
+An extremely fascinating and insightful book.
+The kind of book where you read certain parts and you will pause and find yourself thinking, "that can't possible be true... but what if it is...".
+If you want to become a more creative thinker or think about things from a perspective you haven't considered before I strongly recommend [But What If We're Wrong](https://amzn.to/2ZWCF70).